The Three Guineas Trust

 • Equal access to goods and services

-Holiday Schemes Programme prioritizes:
+Holiday Schemes Programme prioritises:

 • Autistic-specific activity programmes during school holidays